-The Servitude and Emancipation Index opens a window on early Illinois social mores as well.
+The Servitude and Emancipation Index also opens a window on early Illinois social mores.
 Slave Marie Jeanne was accused of murdering her child on July 15, 1748.
 The court record reports:

 Another slave, John Baxe, who assaulted his owner, Francois Bastien, received the following sentence: "To make public apology upon his knees to Bastien, whom he assaulted... the death penalty is not invoked, but [Baxe] shall be beaten on three different days,..."
 While one court entry shows the granting of emancipation, another on the same date records the auction of a slave family.